archwaytheatre/archwaytheatre.github.io/README.md

 2023-09-20

-limit how big the boxes get on the landing page links not underlined, but a different color
+DONE: limit how big the boxes get on the landing page
-Color
-  bg, fg, highlight + variation
+DONE: links not underlined, but a different color Color bg, fg, highlight + variation

 trailer for theatre on front page

-sane limits on font size (and everything size - just don't scale it too far!)
+DONE: sane limits on font size (and everything size - just don't scale it too far!)

-inline the about text... smaller font,
+DONE: inline the about text... smaller font,

-"Main House | dates | times" - all this on one small line at the top, maybe text-transform: uppercase;
+DONE: "Main House | dates | times" - all this on one small line at the top, maybe text-transform: uppercase;

-menu bar glow at sides of white lines ???
+PROBABLY NOT: menu bar glow at sides of white lines ???

-mobile: text goes below the poster
+DONE: mobile: text goes below the poster
-also: make the text chunk a bit wider than the poster
+DONE: also: make the text chunk a bit wider than the poster
-also: alternate the sides that the poster is on
+DONE: also: alternate the sides that the poster is on

-title size for plays to be the same for all plays
+DONE - title size for plays to be the same for all plays

-fancy font on buy tickets buttons?
+NO - fancy font on buy tickets buttons?

+DONE: re-style buttons